Five Things You Need To Know About USPS Price Change 2014

 Endicia pioneered integrated shipping and customs form documents for international, APO/FPO/DPO, and US Territory shipments.
 Life just got even easier for shippers who use the popular DYMO or Zebra four inch label printers.

 With the January 2, 2011 release of our Endicia software, we began using a new USPS barcode protocol called Intelligent Mail Parcel Barcode or IMpb, for short.
-If you had been using Delivery Confirmation in the past, the new barcodes look pretty much like the old ones, but the data inside have changed.
-For domestic Express Mail users, you will notice that the new tracking number looks identical to the Delivery Confirmation barcode.
+If you had been using Delivery Confirmation in the past, the new barcodes look pretty much like the old ones, but the data payload has changed.
+For domestic Priority Express Mail users, you will notice that the IMpb tracking number looks identical to the Delivery Confirmation barcode seen on other mail classes.
 Gone is the old alphanumeric "EO123456789US" Express Mail format—so that is a very noticeable change.
-In contrast, tracking numbers on USPS international packages have not changed.

 Precise ZIP+4 Match -- but Address Doesn't Exist!